Shachar Levanon

 Courses Taught

-Teaching assistant, Modern Hebrew Literature in Translation: Image of the City, Prof. Gold, Spring 2021
+Modern Hebrew Literature in Translation: Image of the City, Prof. Nili Scharf Gold, Spring 2021

-Teaching assistant, Masterpieces in World Literature, Dr. Anat Weisman, Ben-Gurion University of the Negev, 2014
+Masterpieces of World Literature, Prof. Anat Weisman, Ben-Gurion University of the Negev, 2014

 Selected Publications

-Review of Reshtlekh (The Remaining Left), Isaac Bashevis Singer, Haaretz, November 2016
+• Book Review, Reshtlekh (The Remaining Left), Itzhak Bashevis Singer, Haaretz, November 2016